Cooper Bay in South Georgia

 The stunning sight of the Rising and Jenkins Glaciers flowing down to the blue waters takes the breath away from the most veteran adventurers.

 The landscape on the bay is mountainous and rugged, just like the other areas on the island.
-The icy cliffs form a sharp contrast with the green hues of the tussocky grass making the landscape perfect for witnessing the timeless drama of the wild.
+The icy cliffs form a sharp contrast with the green hues of the tussock grass making the landscape perfect for witnessing the timeless drama of the wild.

 The wildlife